cs399f24/TaskManagerGT/README.md

 Change bucket policy - the bucket policy in our texts

-Upload templates without links in s3
+Upload the index.html and the task-manager.html files from the templates folder without links in s3

 Open the aws amplify page